zeus-12/fmhy/README.md

 ### What needs to be fixed | Open issues

+- toc not updating for links linking to other pages
 - reset scroll to zero upon changing wiki category: seems to be an open nextjs issue => try using the workarounds.
 - move dl-wiki script into a cron job
-- look into IntersectionObserver fn inside toc.tsx => seems to be causing some issues
-- assign github-slugger-ids to each guide; also make the guides search filter-able by query params -> and add within search to spotlight
-- use stricter lint rules ,for eg: the dont use "!" to types rule
 - TYPOGRAPHY => spend some time on fixing the typography => look into shadcn-typography
-- use react-virtualised, and remove limits for the search
 - see if dom issues can be fixed eg: (Warning: Received `true` for a non-boolean attribute `inline`.), probably some remark issue
-- highlight the searched word in /lsearch
+- highlight the searched word in /search
-- on clicking the wiki link in /lsearch => upon redirecting to that page, highlight the searched word
+- on clicking the wiki link in /search => upon redirecting to that page, highlight the searched word
 - add sitemap, all that good seo stuff
-- toc not updating for links linking to other pages
+- use react-virtualised, and remove limits for the search
+- assign github-slugger-ids to each guide; also make the guides search filter-able by query params -> and add within search to spotlight
+- use stricter lint rules ,for eg: the dont use "!" to types rule